5jt/Cider/docs/docs/contributing.md

 The user command script does not carry out any of Cider's "business logic", it just works out whether it should execute code in `⎕SE` or in `#`, and then calls functions in either `⎕se.Cider.##.UC` (the default) or in `#.Cider.Cider.UC` (trace & develop).

-I> See the discussion of the `DEVELOPMENT` variable further down for details
+> See the discussion of the `DEVELOPMENT` variable further down for details

 While the API functions live in `⎕SE.Cider` (and call stuff in `⎕SE.Cider.##`), the user command functions live in `⎕SE.Cider.##.UC`.